Total Remuneration Package

-We aim to pay mid to upper quartile rates of pay for our staff, informed by benchmarking against appropriate external comparators wherever possible.
+We aim to pay median to upper quartile rates of pay for our staff, informed by benchmarking against appropriate external comparators wherever possible.
 This is then reviewed annually through mechanisms such as the Annual Pay Review, as well as through other processes such as the annual pay increments.

 A complete overview of the principles we use in determining salary and how we review it are available on the principles of pay website.

 Equity & achievement

 Outside of financial remuneration, we encourage departments, line managers and principal investigators to give informal recognition of excellent work and positive feedback on success.
 We also coordinate a number of schemes in place designed to reward staff who demonstrate excellent achievement.
 The President's Awards, Provost's Awards and Julia Higgins Medal and Awards celebrate the achievements of staff across a number of areas and designed for staff at all levels, across research, teaching and professional services roles, who have shown outstanding commitment and demonstrated exceptional contributions to the College’s mission.
 We also organise an annual Long Service Reception and Dinner to recognise and celebrate those staff who have completed over 20 years’ service.

 We provide a wide-ranging benefits package that includes resources, tools and networks to promote a positive working environment.
 This includes a variety of loans to help with transport, education or renting a home, as well as financial assistance with childcare (in addition to our award-winning Early Years Education Centre).
 We also provide a range of networks and training resources to enable you to develop your professional skills.

 The College offers two occupational pension schemes.
 Which scheme you're eligible for is dependent on grade.
 (Existing NHS scheme members are also able to continue membership of that scheme when they first join the College, or they can choose to join a university scheme.)